yaya2devops/bachelor-guide/docs/pfe.md

 <img src="pfe/defense.svg" width="500px">

-- Expect to recieve constructive the feedback of the defense day.
+- Expect to recieve constructive feedback on the defense day.
 - Expect to act asap on the feedback of the defense day.
 - Make the changes needed, report to the rapporteur.